My experience running the Phoenix Marathon (also known as the Mesa Marathon) and what you can expect if you run this race!

 – Gratitude, for parents who are very busy people, and waited all morning (plus an extra 45 min. than anticipated) just to be there when I crossed the finish line

 – Pride because one of the hardest things in life to do physically just became my reality

 – Thirst, because the Camelback and multiple drinks just weren’t quite enough for a girl with an endocrine disorder

-– Confusion because heat stroke, 2,958 calories burnt, and complete muscle fatigue cause you forget to pick up your medal that you earned (luckily Jacob grabbed me and took me back to the line to get it
+– Confusion because heatstroke, 2,958 calories burnt, and complete muscle fatigue!
+I mean one may forget to pick up the medal that they earned (luckily Jacob grabbed me and took me back to the line to get it

 But with all of these, the winners were RELIEF and JOY!
-The best runner’s high of my life hit me pretty fast, and while I heard many say they’d never go through that again I found myself instantly saying “Wow that was fun!”
+The best runner’s high of my life hit me pretty fast.
+Additionally, while I heard many say they’d never go through that again I found myself instantly saying “Wow that was fun!”
 I even thought instantly I’d love to do it again, crazy, I know!

 Even with the injury, even with a slower time than I thought, even with some tough moments, I had one of THE BEST EXPERIENCES OF MY LIFE!

-I’m grateful when we are able to see the moments in our own life that are truly significant, life-changing, and remarkable.
+I’m grateful when we are able to see the moments in our own lives that are truly significant, life-changing, and remarkable.